 The second example uses the modal verb can.
 Notice how the meaning changes slightly.
-The speaker does not swim every Tuesday; they’re saying they are capable of swimming every Tuesday or that the possibility exists for them to swim every Tuesday.
+The speaker does not necessarily swim every Tuesday; they’re saying that they are capable of swimming every Tuesday or that the possibility exists for them to swim every Tuesday.
 It’s hypothetical.

-Modal verbs are quite common in English, and you’ve probably seen them hundreds of times even if you didn’t know what they were called.
+Modal verbs are quite common in English; you’ve seen them in action hundreds of times even if you didn’t know what they were called.
 The most frequently used ones are:

 When are modal verbs used?

-What special conditions do modal verbs show?
+What special conditions do modal verbs indicate?
 Here’s a list, along with examples:

-Some things seem likely, but we don’t know for sure.
+Some things seem likely to be true but can’t be stated as definite facts.
 In these cases, you can use the modal verbs should and must to show probability without certainty.

-In situations when something is possible but not certain, use the modal verbs could, may, or might.
+In a situation when something is possible but not certain, use the modal verb could, may, or might.

-The modal verb can shows whether or not the subject is able to do something, such as perform an action or demonstrate an ability.
+The modal verb can expresses whether the subject of a sentence is able to do something.
 Likewise, the negative form, cannot or can’t, shows that the subject is unable to do something.

 If you want to ask permission to do something, start your question with can, may, or could.
-Traditionally, in more formal and polite usage, may is better for permission; if you ask “can I go to the bathroom?” it could be misinterpreted as, “do I have the ability to go to the bathroom?”
-(However, in modern usage may and can are both perfectly acceptable options when describing possibility or permission.)
+Traditionally, may is considered more formal and polite usage for permission; if you ask “Can I go to the bathroom?” it could be misinterpreted as “Do I have the ability to go to the bathroom?”
+However, in modern informal usage, may and can are both perfectly acceptable options for describing possibility or permission.

 Similarly, if you want to ask someone else to do something, start your question with will, would, can, or could.

-What if you want to recommend something, but not command it?
+What if you want to recommend a course of action but not command it?
 If you’re giving suggestions or advice without ordering someone around, you can use the modal verb should.

 On the other hand, if you want to command someone, use the modal verbs must, have, or need.
 With the latter two, the main verb does not drop the word to from its infinitive form.

 Obligation or necessity

 Modal verbs can express a necessary action, such as an obligation, duty, or requirement.
-Likewise, the negative form expresses that an action is not necessary.
-Use the same modal verbs as with commands: must, have to, or need to.
+Likewise, the negative forms express that an action is not necessary.
+Use the same modal verbs as with commands: must, have, and need.

 To show an ongoing or habitual action—something the subject does regularly—you can use the modal verb would for the past tense and will for the present and future.
-The phrase used to is also acceptable if you’re talking about a habit in the past.
+The phrase used to is also acceptable when you’re talking about a habit in the past.

 How to use modal verbs (with examples)

 Luckily, using modal verbs in a sentence is pretty simple.
-For basic sentences—the simple present tense—just remember these rules:
+For basic sentences—in the simple present tense—just remember these rules:

-- Modal verbs always come directly before the main verb (except for questions).
+- Modal verbs come directly before the main verb except for in questions.

 - With modal verbs, use the infinitive form of the main verb.
 With most but not all modal verbs, to is dropped from the infinitive.

-So, if you want to brag about your ability to eat an entire pizza, you use the modal verb can before the infinitive form of “eat” without “to”—which is simply eat.
+So if you want to brag about your ability to eat an entire pizza, you use the modal verb can before the infinitive form of eat without to—which is simply eat.
 The rest of the sentence continues as normal.

 After the modal verb, use the word be followed by the –ing form of the main verb: [modal verb] + be + [verb in -ing form].

 Present perfect continuous